 Traditionally, the warehouse teams would use paper forms to track the production and movement of the barrels, and then record those in their system of record.
 However, this paper process was time-consuming and cumbersome.

-“As you can imagine, if a barrel is losing liquid, we need to be aware and somehow mark the barrel; if a cask is matured, it needs to follow the appropriate dump order,” explains Nick Moberg, Senior Manager of Platform Solutions at Beam Suntory.
+“As you can imagine, if a barrel is losing liquid, we need to be aware and somehow mark the barrel; if a cask is matured, it needs to follow the appropriate dump order,” explains Nick Moberg, Director of Digital Solutions at Beam Suntory.
 “We looked at a number of track and trace solutions, including barcode, however after careful consideration, we decided RFID tagging would be the best route for us.”

 Jim Beam® consulted with friends within the industry and other industries.
 After spending two years analyzing the market, the company chose GlobeRanger iMotion IoT Edgeware Platform as the software backbone of the new platform.